Quidel and Ortho Announce Expected Closing of Ortho Transaction

 About Ortho Clinical Holdings, Inc.

-Ortho Clinical Diagnostics Holdings plc (Nasdaq: OCDX) is one of the world’s larger pure-play in vitro diagnostics (IVD) companies dedicated to transforming patient care.
+Ortho Clinical Diagnostics Holdings plc ( OCDX) is one of the world’s larger pure-play in vitro diagnostics (IVD) companies dedicated to transforming patient care.

 More than 800,000 patients across the world are affected by Ortho’s tests each day.
 Because Every Test Is A Life™, Ortho provides hospitals, hospital networks, clinical laboratories and blood banks around the world with innovative technology and tools to ensure test results are fast, accurate, and reliable.
 Ortho's customized solutions enhance clinical outcomes, improve efficiency, overcome lab staffing challenges and reduce costs.